pimutils/vdirsyncer/docs/vdir.rst

 This document describes a standard for storing calendars and contacts on a filesystem, with the main goal of being easy to implement.

+Vdirsyncer synchronizes to vdirs via :py:class:`vdirsyncer.storage.filesystem.FilesystemStorage`.
+Each vdir (basically just a directory with some files in it) represents a calendar or addressbook.

 Basic Structure
 ===============